Skip to content

 Rice Noodles:

-• Similar benefits to white rice
+• Same gut-calming benefits as white rice

 • More variety than plain rice